BenjaminWallis03/MSCI-project-ZEUS-MPI-tuning/README.md

 # MSCI-project-ZEUS-MPI-tuning
-Monte Carlo tuning of photoproduction MPI parameters in Pythia8 using ZEUS 2007 data, Rivet analyses, and Professor optimisation.
+Monte Carlo tuning of photoproduction MPI parameters in Pythia8 using ZEUS 2007 and ZEUS 2001 data, Rivet analyses, and Professor optimisation.

 ---